C-F0x/yet-another-gts10pwifi-tutorial/Root For Sam.md

 METHOD B

 Flash the Specfic Built Kernel(Secure Policy Removed) to use LKM Mode.
-Or original KSU/MKSU/SSU to use GKI Mode
+Flash Boot built with KernelSU to use GKI Mode
+Flash Patched Boot to Use APatch
 ```
 Related items